-If you want to reduce the risk of skidding, it is advisable to adapt your driving style, applying a few rules:
+To reduce the risk of skidding, adapt your driving style, applying a few rules:

-WIth a car with ABS, you should press the brake pedal hard.
+- With a car with an ABS, you should press the brake pedal hard.
 The ABS will work in the same manner as pulse-braking, which was the initial prototype for the system, slowing down gently.
-As the implies, ABS won’t let your wheels become locked.
+An ABS won’t let your wheels become locked.

-When on turns, you should drive both in and out of it in the same gear.
+- When cornering, you should drive both in and out of it in the same gear.
 In short, change to a lower gear before entering the corner, rather than during.

-Except for extreme or special situations, you should not brake when turning.
+- Except for extreme situations, you should not brake when turning.

-At low temperatures, you should be aware of the possibility of ‘black ice’ - this is a thin layer of ice that is invisible to the naked eye while driving.
+- At low temperatures, you should be aware that black ice can form - this is a thin layer of ice that is invisible to the naked eye while driving.

-After it has rained, you should drive at a reduced speed as the road will still be wet.
-This also applies to melting snow, as the slush still presents a difficult road surface to drive through safely.
+- After it has rained, you should drive at a reduced speed as the road will still be wet.
+This also applies to melting snow, as the slush still is dangerous to drive in.

 The higher the speed you are driving at, the higher the risk you have of losing control over your car.
-Tyres can’t expel all the water - this often depends on the water depth, tread grooves, crown ply width and, as already mentioned, the speed of the vehicle.
-The faster you drive, the more liters of water need to be dispersed in a shorter period of time.
+Tyres can’t expel all the water that gathers under the tyre - this depends on the water depth, tread grooves, crown ply width and, as already mentioned, the speed of the vehicle.
 Tyres can only do so much at once, so this leads to a greater risk of aquaplaning.

 It is also worth remembering that, in difficult conditions, common sense and your ability, as a driver, to imagine the road conditions are just as vital.